 See the photo gallery at the bottom of the page for

-some truly amazing photos of butterflies and moths taken by Brian Cartwright at Longstock Buddleja Collection August-September 2019 and Richard Loader in 2018
+some truly amazing photos of butterflies and moths taken by Brian Cartwright at Longstock Buddleja Collection August-September 2019 and July 2020 and Richard Loader in 2018

 Buddlejas and butterflies